Nexuusss/IoT-Enabled-Automatic-Pet-Feeder-/README.md

 ## 📌 Overview
 This project presents a smart IoT-based pet feeding system designed to automate feeding while enabling real-time monitoring and remote control.
 The system uses an ESP32 microcontroller integrated with sensors and actuators to ensure pets are fed on time, even when the owner is away.

-It supports both **automatic scheduled feeding** and **manual control via smartphone**, making it flexible and reliable.
+It supports both **automatic scheduled feeding** and **manual control using smartphone**, making it flexible and reliable.

 ---

 ## 🚀 Features
 - ⏰ Scheduled automatic feeding
-- 📱 Remote control via Blynk mobile app
+- 📱 Remote control using Blynk mobile app
 - 📡 Real-time food level monitoring
 - 🐕 Motion-based feeding using PIR sensors
 - 🔔 Alerts using buzzer and LED